GET YOUR FIRST TREATMENT KIT FOR FREE get started

 What is butt acne?

-These annoying pimples on your buttocks may look (and feel) like pimples, but they’re actually a bit different than standard acne zits, typically found on the face as well as other areas of the body.
-A better—more accurate—name for butt acne is “folliculitis,” which is the medical term for inflammation around hair follicles.
+These annoying pimples on your buttocks may look (and feel) like pimples, but they're a bit different than standard acne zits, typically found on the face and other body areas.
+A better—more accurate—name for butt acne is "folliculitis," the medical term for inflammation around hair follicles.

 What causes folliculitis on the butt?

-The causes and triggers of folliculitis are quite different from regular acne typically experienced on the face, typically related to genetic predisposition and hormonal imbalance.
+The causes and triggers of folliculitis differ from regular acne typically experienced on the face, typically related to genetic predisposition and hormonal imbalance.

-The main cause of acne on the body—specifically, pimples on the butt, i.e., folliculitis—is chronic friction on the skin.
+Chronic friction on the skin is the leading cause of acne on the body—specifically, pimples on the butt, i.e., folliculitis.
 Often this can be the result of wearing sweaty tight clothing.
-Individual folliculitispimples” are typically small, reddish bumps, which are frequently itchy or even painful.
+Individual folliculitis "pimples" are typically small, reddish bumps that are frequently itchy or painful.
 In more severe cases, folliculitis can develop into larger—cyst-like bumps.

 Woman wearing jeans, which can cause butt acne (i.e. folliculitis) by causing friction on the skin